Create and Manage a Remote Partition (Analysis Services)

 Configure remote partitions

-Two separate computers that are running an instance of SQL Server Analysis Services are each required to create a remote partition arrangement that designates one computer as the master server and the other computer as the subordinate server.
+Two separate computers that are running an instance of SQL Server SQL Server Analysis Services are each required to create a remote partition arrangement that designates one computer as the primary server and the other computer as the secondary server.

 Remote partitions can be merged only with other remote partitions.
 If you are using a combination of local and remote partitions, an alternative approach is to create new partitions that include the combined data, deleting the partitions you no longer use.